What is myasthenia gravis?

-This factsheet is under review, due for updating later in 2017.
+This factsheet is currently out for review.
 If you have any queries, please contact us.
 Version 2 / Date published: March 2001 / Original author: Camilla Buckley, Clinical Fellow, Angela Vincent, Professor of Neuroimmunology /Updated: April 2008 / Updated by: Camilla Buckley, Clinical Fellow, Angela Vincent, Professor of Neuroimmunology / Date of review: Nov 2011 Registered Charity No. 205395 and Registered Scottish Charity No. SC039445

 While every reasonable effort is made to ensure that the information in this document is complete, correct and up-to-date, this cannot be guaranteed and Muscular Dystrophy UK shall not be liable whatsoever for any damages incurred as a result of its use.
 Muscular Dystrophy UK does not necessarily endorse the services provided by the organisations listed in our factsheets.